yuzhoumo/blog/content/posts/layover-limbo/index.md

 hotel lobbies; roaming alone across the entire Vegas Strip through dozens of shops, hotels, and casinos.
 The amount I spent on gambling and entertainment?
 A surprising $0, barring a wrap from CVS, a Chipotle bowl, and some water.
-Of course, that number would've be higher had I been in the company of others.
+Of course, that number would be higher had I been in the company of others.
 The point of this trip was to have fun, after all, and I'd have plenty of opportunities to spend upon reaching New York.